-To produce a target chemical in an efficient and sustainable way, it is important to maximize the reaction activity and selectivity.
+The efficient production of green hydrogen (gH2) is crucial for a sustainable energy transition.
+However, to produce a target chemical in an efficient and sustainable way, it is important to maximize the reaction activity and selectivity.
 This can be achieved by optimizing various components of the electrochemical device, including the electrode and electrolyte.
 Several biomass-derived molecules can be converted into valuable products, including various poly- and monosaccharides and polyols.
-In this context, glycerol, which is a model molecule for the oxidation of polyols and an abundant byproduct of biodiesel production [2], emerges as an interesting molecule for both fundamental and applied studies in this field.
+In this context, glycerol, which is a model molecule for the oxidation of polyols and an abundant byproduct of biodiesel production, emerges as an interesting molecule for both fundamental and applied studies in this field.

 Numerous studies have been published over the last few decades on the electro-oxidation of small organic molecules, using electrodes ranging from model surfaces like single crystals, which focus exclusively on fundamental aspects, to carbon and stainless steel, which focus on the viability of large-scale applications.
-It is well known that alcohols and polyols are oxidized on Pt- and Pd-based materials in alkaline media at much lower potentials than on materials based on non-noble metals [1].
+It is well known that alcohols and polyols are oxidized on Pt- and Pd-based materials in alkaline media at much lower potentials than on materials based on non-noble metals.
 Consequently, many studies have been conducted on these systems over the last few decades.
 However, many fundamental questions remain open in the field, such as how the structure of the catalysts influences the activity and selectivity and what role the electrolyte plays in the electrochemical reaction.

-Therefore, in this talk, I will present results from my research group on the electro-oxidation of glycerol.
-I will focus on results obtained with polycrystalline Pt and analyze some fundamental aspects of the modification of the electrode by p-block adatoms and the effect of alkaline metal ions.
+I will present our results, focusing on results obtained with polycrystalline Pt and analyze some fundamental aspects of the modification of the electrode by p-block adatoms and the effect of alkaline metal ions.